thesurlydev/darkdev/README.md

 # darkdev

-A proof of concept project to demonstrate how to use Rust as a wrapper for rapid development of a Java application.
+A proof of concept project to demonstrate how to use Rust as a wrapper for rapid development of multiple distributed applications.

 The idea is to enable fast feedback loops without a lot of manual steps.

+## Features

+* Watch multiple projects and their dependencies
+* Externalized configuration
+* Support for arbitrary "modes" (e.g. compile, test, run, etc.) with configurable commands

 ## Usage